 On January 5, 2005, Quantum acquired all of the shares of Certance Holdings and its subsidiaries ("Certance"), a privately held supplier of tape backup drives and data protection solutions, for \$60 million in cash paid to the Certance shareholders plus \$2.5 million for the direct costs of the acquisition.
-Under the terms of the acquisition, the total consideration payable by us upon acquisition was approximately \$60 million, of which approximately \$40 million was paid as of March 31, 2005.
-Approximately \$5.8 million will be held back and retained by us and subsequently deposited into escrow on the eight month anniversary of the closing date, as security for certain indemnity obligations of the Certance equityholders under the Agreement.
-The remaining \$14.2 million was paid in the first quarter of fiscal year 2006.
+Under the terms of the acquisition, the total consideration payable by Quantum upon acquisition was approximately \$60 million, of which approximately \$40 million was paid as of March 31, 2005 and \$14.2 million was paid in the first quarter of fiscal year 2006.
+Approximately \$5.8 million was deposited into escrow in September 2005, as security for certain indemnity obligations of the Certance equityholders under the Agreement and is reflected in the September 26, 2005 balance sheet as restricted cash.

-With the acquisition, Quantum will offer end-users a broad range of tape technology choices for meeting their individual backup, recovery and archive needs.
-The acquisition will also enhance Quantum's tape drive and media business by expanding its product and intellectual property portfolio, broadening its end-user customer base and further strengthening its revenue- and cashgenerating foundation.
+With the acquisition, Quantum offers end-users a broad range of tape technology choices for meeting their individual backup, recovery and archive needs.
+The acquisition also enhances Quantum's tape drive and media business by expanding its product and intellectual property portfolio, broadening its end-user customer base and further strengthening its revenue- and cash-generating foundation.